The Patrick Star Show

 The Patrick Star Show is an American animated television series that premiered on Nickelodeon on July 9, 2021.
-It is a spin-off of the series SpongeBob SquarePants, which was created by Stephen Hillenburg.
-It follows Patrick Star as he hosts a talk show at his family home with the support of his family.
+It is a spin-off of the Stephen Hillenburg series SpongeBob SquarePants.
+It follows Patrick Star as he hosts a talk show at his family home with the help of his family.
 The series was developed by Luke Brookshier, Marc Ceccarelli, Andrew Goodman, Kaz, Mr. Lawrence, and Vincent Waller.

 In August 2020, it was announced that SpongeBob would be receiving its second spinoff series, following Kamp Koral: SpongeBob's Under Years, with Patrick as its lead character.
 In March 2021, the series was officially picked up for a 13-episode first season, which was later expanded to 26 episodes in July 2021.
 For the series, the writers wanted to bend the rules of the original SpongeBob series even further and divert away from traditional story structures.

-The series has run for a total of three seasons, and in October 2024, was renewed for two more, with the fourth premiering on March 21, 2025.
+The series has run for a total of five seasons; in October 2024, the show was renewed for a third production cycle, containing the fourth and fifth seasons, with the fourth premiering on March 21, 2025, and the fifth premiering on July 17, 2026.
+In June 2026, the series was renewed for a fourth production cycle, containing the sixth and seventh seasons.

 Premise

-Patrick Star hosts his very own talk show at his family home with the support of his family.
+A young-adult Patrick Star hosts a variety show from his home with the support of his family and other neighbors, while getting into all sorts of hijinks in-and-out of the show.

+Each episode features various commercials as well as other characters such as many alternate counterparts of Patrick: Cave Patrick, Pat the Hapless, Pat-Tron, and Pat-gor.
+Some episodes feature segments that focus on other characters, including the stop-motion Dr. Plankenstein and the science fiction UPA-styled Captain Quasar.
+Other styles are represented such as in the rubber house style of The Kelpbed Kids.
+Additionally, some episodes have the Star family using a time machine closet to travel through many periods and dimensions.